 - three lessons per year on RSE as part of the wider PSHE curriculum in reception to year 5

 The focus in primary schools will be on teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.

-The council together with schools have always been proactive in implementing an age appropriate Relationships and Sex Education (RSE) programme that meets the needs of children, working to keep them safe, promoting tolerance and respect and protecting themselves and their peers from others who would seek to do them harm.
+Together with schools, we've always been proactive in implementing age appropriate RSHE programmes that meet the needs of children, working to keep them safe, promoting tolerance and respect and protecting themselves and their peers from others who would seek to do them harm.

-Should parents have any concerns or queries about Relationships Sex Education they should raise them directly with their child’s headteacher so that any issues can be addressed.
+Should parents have any concerns or queries about RSHE, they should raise them directly with their child’s head teacher so that any issues can be addressed.

 For more information